 M.J.
 Also Has Twin Daughters

 Michael Jordan and his first wife officially divorced due to “irreconcilable differences” in 2006.
-He then met his second wife, Yvette Prieto, at a night club in 2008.
-The basketball legend and Cuban-American model dated until 2013, when they tied the knot in a $10 million wedding.
+He then reportedly met his second and current wife Yvette Prieto at a Miami night club in 2008.
+The basketball legend and Cuban-American model dated until 2013, when they tied the knot in a $10 million wedding in South Florida.

-In 2014, Prieto gave birth to Jordan’s fourth and fifth children, twin girls Victoria and Ysabel.
+In 2014, Prieto gave birth to Jordan’s fourth and fifth children, twin girls Victoria and Ysabel Jordan.

 I can’t imagine what it’s like to be Michael Jordan’s kid.
 We’re talking about one of the greatest athletes ever alongside names like LeBron James and Tiger Woods.
 While the twins are still young, it seems M.J.’s three older children have adapted well and are poised to carry one his legacy.